serguei59/aks-backend-project/mkdocs_aks_library/docs/06-architecture/logging_observability.md

 - You can enable Azure Monitor / Container Insights.
 - You can also deploy your own logging stack.

-For your project, starting with:
+For this project, starting with:

 - `kubectl logs`,
 - basic metrics from AKS,